30060 - ECONOMIA AZIENDALE E GESTIONE DELLE IMPRESE / MANAGEMENT

-- Written exam with open questions (alternatively, two partial or a single final general exam).
-The exam consists of theoretical and practical questions with analysis of real or realistic business cases, as well as exercises on a financial statement.
+- Written exam with a mix of open and closed questions (alternatively, two partial or a single final general exam).
+The exam consists of theoretical and practical open and/or closed questions with analysis of real or realistic business cases, as well as exercises on a financial statement.
 The exam allows to assess students’ knowledge of the basic concepts and language of the economic analysis of firms' processes, and of the wide range of decisions faced by managers and of the underlying economic analysis supporting them.
 Through exercises, it is possible to assess the ability to take basic managerial decisions, using the tools and decision-making models developed during the course.

 - Evaluation of the presentation of a group assignment.
-The assignment consists in the preparation and illustration of a presentation relating to an overall structure of a real company.
-The assignment allows to assess the awareness of the complementary roles that different actors (individuals, organizations, institutions) play in modern economic systems, as well as to develop a critical attitude regarding the objectives and the behaviour of people engaged in economic activity.
+The assignment consists in the preparation and illustration of a presentation relating to a real company.
+The assignment allows to develop a critical attitude regarding the objectives and the behaviour of people engaged in economic activity.

 The assessment method for non-attending students is based on a final written exam (alternatively, two partial or a single final general exam).
-It is composed of open theoretical questions related to concepts, models and examples contained in the texts and exam materials, plus exercises.
-The open questions are mainly aimed at verifying the learning of the concepts, methods and tools illustrated in the teaching material and their correct understanding, and therefore the full achievement of the expected learning outcomes of the Course.
+It is composed of open and/or closed theoretical questions related to concepts, models and examples contained in the texts and exam materials, plus exercises.
+Both open and closed questions are mainly aimed at verifying the learning of the concepts, methods and tools illustrated in the teaching material and their correct understanding, and therefore the full achievement of the expected learning outcomes of the course.